rougier/python-opengl/05-cube.rst

    coincident surfaces properly.

 We can make the cube a bit nicer by outlining it using black lines.
-To outline the cube, we need to draw lines between couple of vertices on each face.
+To outline the cube, we need to draw lines between pairs of vertices on each face.
 4 lines for the back and front face and 2 lines for the top and bottom faces.
-Why only 2 lines for top and bottom ?
+Why only 2 lines for top and bottom?
 Because lines are shared between the faces.
 So overall we need 12 lines and we need to compute the corresponding indices (I did it for you):